clp/learn_python/find_answers/README.rst

 formats the input data from stackoverflow.com into each question followed by the related answers.

-TBD, It then analyzes the data to find good answers, using statistical techniques or natural language processing, NLP.
+It then analyzes the data to find good answers, using statistical techniques or natural language processing, NLP.